kauefraga/ruke/README.md

 > A dead-simple automation tool.
 Inspired by Makefile and Justfile.

+> [!TIP]
+> Looking for a Dockerfile/docker-compose.yml generator? [gorvus](https://github.com/FelipeMCassiano/gorvus) is waiting for you!

 ## 🔑 Key Features

 - Fancy interface: good experience, clear instructions and colored texts are what you get.